Guidelines for FEBS Collaborative Developmental Scholarships

 - Scholarships are not awarded for attendance at courses, symposia, meetings or congresses.

-- Applications may be made at any time, but an application should be submitted at least two months before the proposed starting date.
+- Applications may be made at any time, but an application should be submitted at least three months before the proposed starting date.

 - The Application process is handled via the online application system.